Mayuresh-22/Minglr/README.md

 | ----------------- |
 ![Private Messaging](https://github.com/Mayuresh-22/Minglr/blob/main/img/Minglr-Pvt-msg.png) |

 Certainly!
-Here are the modified installation steps to include installing and configuring XAMPP and changing the directory to `htdocs` before cloning the GitHub repository:
+Here are the modified installation steps including installing and configuring XAMPP and changing the directory to `htdocs` before cloning the GitHub repository:

-## Installation
+## Setting up the project (developer)

 Follow these steps to set up Minglr locally using XAMPP: